 - Some people may experience withdrawal symptoms after stopping metoclopramide, such as dizziness, nervousness, or headaches.

-- May not be suitable for some people including those with Parkinson's disease, epilepsy, high blood pressure, cirrhosis, kidney disease, congestive heart failure, preexisting gastrointestinal problems (such as hemorrhage, obstruction, perforation); pheochromocytoma; previous intolerance to metoclopramide.
+- May not be suitable for some people including those with Parkinson's disease, epilepsy, high blood pressure, cirrhosis, kidney disease, congestive heart failure, preexisting gastrointestinal problems (such as hemorrhage, obstruction, perforation); pheochromocytoma; or previous intolerance to metoclopramide.